ghostfreeman/volcanolairwebsigh/content/jobs/game-developer.md

 ## The qualifications you need

 * Bachelor's degree in Computer Science, Game Development, or a related field
-* 3+ years of experience in game development using Unity and Godot game engines
+* 3+ years of experience in game development using game engines
 * Strong knowledge of C#, C++, GDScript, and game programming concepts and design patterns
 * Experience in creating 2D and 3D games
 * Ability to work independently and as part of a team